cazala/universal-gitbook/chapter1.md

 }
 ```

-And finally add loader to `webpack.config.js` to webpack transpiles the `.js` files using babel
+And finally add loader to `webpack.config.js` so webpack transpiles all the `.js` files using babel

 ```js
 module: {